kubernetes/website/content/en/blog/_posts/2020-06-15-better-docs-ux-with-docsy.md

 I'm pleased to announce that the [Kubernetes website](https://kubernetes.io) now features the [Docsy Hugo theme](https://docsy.dev).

-The Docsy theme improves the site's organization, navigability, and opens a path to improved API references.
-After over 4 years with few meaningful UX improvements, Docsy implements some best practices for technical content that make the Kubernetes site easier to read and makes individual pages easier to navigate.
+The Docsy theme improves the site's organization and navigability, and opens a path to improved API references.
+After over 4 years with few meaningful UX improvements, Docsy implements some best practices for technical content.
+The theme makes the Kubernetes site easier to read and makes individual pages easier to navigate.
 It gives the site a much-needed facelift.

 For example: adding a right-hand rail for navigating topics on the page.
 No more scrolling up to navigate!